 Slide 13 Premise for universal access As noted in human right frameworks, everyone has right to a minimum standard of health care Access to TB care should receive high priority: Usually curative Prevents spread of disease Prevents development of drug-resistant strains Explain that as stated above, governments' have an obligation to provide universal access to TB care.
-Review slide content In addition to the clear responsibility to provide universal access based on a human rights approach, providing universal access is also inexpensive and cost effective for governments Slide 14 Consider and share PLENARY What do you believe are the benefits to universal access to TB care?
-Ask delegates to provide responses to the question Spend 10 minutes obtaining and collating the responses Write down the responses on the flipchart Tick off the responses as you discuss the subsequent slide
+Review slide content In addition to the clear responsibility to provide universal access based on a human rights approach, providing universal access is also inexpensive and cost effective for governments Slide 14 PLENARY What do you believe are the benefits to universal access to TB care?
+USAID TB CARE II PROJECT Ask delegates to provide responses to the question Spend 10 minutes obtaining and collating the responses Write down the responses on the flipchart Tick off the responses as you discuss the subsequent slide Slide 15 Benefits of universal access Prevents significant morbidity and mortality Slows the spread of infectious disease Reduces development of drug-resistant strains Inexpensive and highly cost-effective Decreases vulnerability to poverty Explain that even when resources are limited, there are several reasons why governments should give high priority to providing universal access to TB care as part of their commitment to fulfilling the human right to health Review slide content Link the delegates' responses to the points listed on the slide as part of the review of the slide content